-- · an internal management system and operating procedures; - · category-based management of personal information; - · technical security measures such as encryption and de-identification; - · access control on personal information processing and training; and - an emergency response plan for personal information security incidents.
+- an internal management system and operating procedures; - · category-based management of personal information; - · technical security measures such as encryption and de-identification; - · access control on personal information processing and training; and - an emergency response plan for personal information security incidents.

-For blockchain, a high-level regulation, the Management Regulation for Blockchain Information Services was promulgated in January 2019 and took effect in February 2019, which stipulates some general requirements for record filing and security.
-In January 2021, the draft for a national standard, the Blockchain Information Services Security Specifications, was released for public comments, which provides more specified technical requirements covering the collection, processing, publishing, transfer, storage and disposal of data in blockchain information services.
+For blockchain, a high-level regulation, the Management Regulation for Blockchain Information Services took effect in

+February 2019, which stipulates some general requirements for record filing and security.
+In January 2021, the draft for a national standard, the Blockchain Information Services Security Specifications, was released for public comments, which provides more specified technical requirements covering the collection, processing, publishing, transfer, storage, and disposal of data in blockchain information services.

-For artificial intelligence (including machine learning and robots (AI)), the National Professional Committee on Governance of New Generation Artificial Intelligence released the Principles of Governance of New Generation Artificial Intelligence - Developing Responsible Artificial Intelligence in June 2019, which establishes the framework and action guidelines for AI governance.
-And recently, a Cybersecurity Standards Practice Guidance - the Artificial Intelligence Ethical Security Risk Prevention Guidelines - was released in January 2021 by the National Information Security Standardisation Technical Committee, which identifies the ethical security risks related to artificial intelligence and the preventative measures for risk management.
+For artificial intelligence (including machine learning and robots), the National Professional Committee on Governance of New Generation Artificial Intelligence released the Principles of Governance of New Generation Artificial Intelligence - Developing Responsible Artificial Intelligence in June 2019, which establishes the framework and action guidelines for AI governance.
+In January 2021, a Cybersecurity Standards Practice Guidance, the Artificial Intelligence Ethical Security Risk Prevention Guidelines, was released, contributing to the identification of the related ethical security risks and introducing preventative measures for risk management.
+And in September 2021, the Code of Ethics for the New Generation Artificial Intelligence was released with the enhancement of risk prevention as one of the management requirements.